qijianpeng/awesome-edge-computing/README.md

 a cloud server and offloading it to edge nodes for improving the overall QoS of the application.

+- [FogFlow](https://github.com/smartfog/fogflow): FogFlow is an IoT edge computing framework to automatically orchestrate dynamic data processing flows over cloud and edges driven by context, including system context on the available system resources from all layers, data context on the registered metadata of all available data entities, and also usage context on the expected QoS defined by users.

+- [k3OS](https://k3os.io/): k3OS is purpose-built to simplify Kubernetes operations in low-resource computing environments.
+Installs fast.
+Boots faster.
+Managed through Kubernetes.

 - [KubeEdge](https://github.com/kubeedge/kubeedge):KubeEdge is an open source
 system extending native containerized application orchestration and device management to hosts at the Edge.
 It is built upon Kubernetes and provides core